What is Passive Design? Strategies, Benefits, and Implementation Guide

 For more detailed information on passive solar home design, visit the U.S.Department of Energy.

-Key Strategies in Passive Design
+Strategies for Passive Design

 For more on how these strategies are applied in green building, refer to the National Renewable Energy Laboratory.